 Drivers in Indiana are required by law to carry liability coverage for at least $25,000–50,000 in bodily injury and $10,000 in property damage.
 If a high-risk driver does not qualify for automobile insurance, they can take advantage of the Indiana Auto Insurance Plan (IN AIP).

-IN AIP was created in 1948 and is designed to cover drivers who have been turned down by insurance companies in the voluntary market.
+IN AIP was created in 1948 and is designed to provide auto insurance for high-risk drivers who have been turned down by insurance companies in the voluntary market.
 It is an agreement among all licensed automobile insurance companies in the state, and the goal is to make sure that any Indiana driver who is eligible has access to coverage.

 Any insurance agent licensed in the state of Indiana can enroll a driver in IN AIP.
 Applications are divided among insurance companies proportionate to the amount of voluntary insurance business each company conducts in Indiana, so each company takes it share of high-risk drivers.